Witnessing the Ethnic Kaamulan Festival in Malaybalay, Bukidnon

 The Only Ethnic Festival in the Philippines

-First celebrated in 1974, the Kaamulan Festival has now become one of Mindanao’s biggest cultural revelry.
-Kaamulan comes from the Binukid word “amul”, which is translated into “to gather”, therefore ringing true to Kaamulan Festival’s constant gathering of the seven ethnic groups of Bukidnon.
+First celebrated in 1974, the Kaamulan Festival has now become one of Mindanao’s biggest cultural revelries.
+Kaamulan comes from the Binukid word “amul”, which translates to “to gather”, therefore ringing true to the festival's constant gathering of the seven ethnic groups of Bukidnon.

-This unique set-up makes it as the only ethnic festival in the Philippines, according to organizers and heritage advocates.
+This unique setup makes it the only authentic ethnic festival in the Philippines, according to local organizers and cultural heritage advocates.

 Romping Stomping Street Dance Parade

-As the morning sun sheens the stretch of Sayre Highway, where I joined a multitude of people eagerly waiting for the parade to start, I caught a glimpse of the colorful contingents from a distance away.
-Wanting to probe closely, I walked towards them and came face to face with a sundry and vibrant sets of performing delegations – all ready to rock the place while adorned in their colorful traditional costumes.
+As the morning sun sheened the stretch of Sayre Highway, where I joined a multitude of people eagerly waiting for the parade to start, I caught a glimpse of the colorful contingents from a distance away.
+Wanting to probe closely, I walked towards them and came face-to-face with a sundry and vibrant set of performing delegations – all ready to rock the place while adorned in their colorful traditional costumes.

-Each aesthetic seen covering their bodies, from headwear to handcrafted clothing designed with flamboyant cross-stitching patterns to the distinctive accessories, you could see the amount of artisanship they applied to showcase their tribal culture – through a pomp presentation and visual feast.
+Each aesthetic seen covering their bodies—from headwear to handcrafted clothing designed with flamboyant cross-stitching patterns to the distinctive accessories—you could see the sheer amount of artisanship they applied to showcase their tribal culture through a pomp presentation and visual feast.

-With permission from the indigenous elders of the seven ethnic groups of Bukidnon, sacred dances depicting the various way of life, rituals and cultural practices, were performed accompanied by traditional music.
-The performers soon filled much of Sayre highway with a sparkling wave of spectacle.
+With permission from the indigenous elders of the seven ethnic groups of Bukidnon, sacred dances depicting various ways of life, rituals, and cultural practices were performed accompanied by traditional music.
+The performers soon filled much of Sayre Highway with a sparkling wave of spectacle.

-The performers from Malaybalay were adjudged as the champion for the Street Dancing category while the contingent from the municipality of Pangantucan bagged the Ground Presentation trophy.
+The performers from Malaybalay were ultimately adjudged the champions for the Street Dancing category, while the contingent from the municipality of Pangantucan bagged the Ground Presentation trophy.

 The Marriage of Agyu and Tagyakuwa